-Popular lingerie colors were tea rose (pink), peach, white, flesh (cream) and occasionally orchid purple, light blue, and black.
+Popular lingerie colors were tea rose (pink), peach, white, flesh (cream) and occasionally orchid purple, light blue, nile green, buttercup yellow and black.
 With delicate lace trimming bras, panties and slips the 1930s are regarded as one of the prettiest decades for lingerie.

-The bandeau shape was a carryover from the 20s but now with a panel in the middle to create separation.
-Shaped like a tube around the bust with thin straps it offered minimal support.
+The bandeau shape was a carryover from the ’20s but now with a panel in the middle to create separation.
+Shaped like a tube around the bust with thin shoulder straps, it offered minimal support.
 For women with too little bust, there were bandeau bras with cup inserts – just enough to provide some shape.

 Full cup bras were not an option yet for busty ladies.
-Instead, breasts were minimized with something that looks like a corset for the bust or a stiff modern day sports bra that extended down the torso a few inches to mid tummy.
-A clip in the center attached to girdles making the set almost an all-in-one.
+Instead, breasts were minimized with something that looked like a corset for the bust, or a stiff modern day sports bra that extended down the torso a few inches to mid tummy.
+A clip in the center attached to girdles, making the set almost an all-in-one.

 Panties / Underwear

 Women’s 1930s underwear came in three distinct types.
-Each design was decorated with lace trim or insets, embroidery and small bows.
-Popular colors were all shades of light rose pink, peach and white.
-Fabrics were knit rayon or cotton, tricot, satin, and silk.
-Striped satin underwear was a big trend in the latter half of the decade.
+Each design was decorated with lace trim or insets, embroidery, and small bows.
+Popular colors were all shades of light rose pink, peach, and white.
+Fabrics were knit rayon, cotton, tricot, satin, and silk.
+Striped satin underwear was a big trend in the later half of the decade.

 Panties– Step in panties (later called tap pants) were high waist and medium to short length legged shorts with a flared open leg.
-These were the newest underwear models available and very popular for most of the decade.
-They were often sold in matching sets with bras.
+These were the newest underwear models available, and were very popular for most of the decade.

-Briefs appeared in the mid to late 30s.
+Briefs appeared in the mid to late ’30s.
 They are the base for modern panties today.
-High waist with a ribbed leg band that circled around the thigh and next to the crotch.
-They were advertised to young women although the plain knit varieties were certainly not pretty enough for fashion savvy teens.
+Briefs had a high waist with a ribbed leg band that circled around the thigh and next to the crotch.
+They were advertised to young women, although the plain knit varieties were certainly not pretty enough for fashion savvy teens.

 “No real chic is possible, even with a dress tailored by a master dress designer, if your line is not prepared first.”
 Charmis ad, 1937

 The word girdle sends chills down the backs of any woman who remembers wearing one.
-They were an essential item of women’s lingerie for achieving the perfect flat silhouette yet they were not without some discomfort (however a properly fitted girdle or corset shouldn’t be unbearable.)
+They were an essential item of women’s lingerie for achieving the perfect flat silhouette, yet they were not without some discomfort (however, a properly fitted girdle or corset shouldn’t be too tight).

-Lastex, a flexible early elastic, developed in 1931, was a game changer for lingerie, especially girdles.
-Women could wear a girdle and move, bend, play sports and look well in an evening gown.
+Lastex, a flexible early elastic developed in 1931, was a game changer for lingerie — especially girdles.
+Women could wear a girdle and move, bend, play sports, and look good in an evening gown.
 Young women who had never know the stiffness of a boned Victorian-era corset were enchanted by this new technology.
-In the 1920s they didn’t need a girdle but in the 1930s it was required that underwear fit like a glove from bust to thigh.
+In the 1920s, they didn’t need a girdle, but in the 1930s it was required that underwear fit like a glove from bust to thigh.

 Corselets and Corsets

-Strout women who needed a bit more support controlling the diaphragm choose a layered corset.
-The inner layer, called a belt, was a stomach girdle that had multiple adjustments options such as lacing to cinch in trouble spots.
+Stout women who needed a bit more support controlling the diaphragm chose a layered corset.
+The inner layer, called a belt, was a stomach girdle that had multiple adjustments options, such as lacing to cinch in trouble spots.
 The outer layer was a smooth corselet from the bra down to the thigh.

 Also in the 1930s, the taffeta slip with ruffled hem rustled under fancy afternoon evening gowns.
 The subtle sounds reminded women of dancing on the silver screen in big sweeping ballgowns with the likes of Fred Astaire.
-Taffeta was available in colors to match dresses- navy blue, emerald green, burgundy as well as pink, white, and peach.
+Taffeta was available in colors to match dresses- navy blue, emerald green, burgundy, pink, white, and peach.

-Women in the 1930s continued to wear back seamed stockings (seamer stockings) just as they did in the 1920s.
-Colors were shades of nude, tan or grey with various shades in between.
-Some color names were suntan, copper, beige, townwear, sun-burn, brown, taupe, gunmetal, smoke, cloud and white.
-Women of color choose dark grey or dark tan for their stockings.
+Women in the 1930s continued to wear back seamed stockings.
+Hosiery colors were shades of sun-tan, taupe or deep grey with various shades in between.
+Women with deep skintones choose dark grey or dark tan for their stockings.

 Shop 1930s inspired lingerie